 Fits a gluten-free diet

 Gluten is a protein that occurs naturally in grains like wheat, barley, and rye.
-People with celiac disease or gluten intolerance must avoid it because it triggers harmful digestive symptoms, such as diarrhea and nutrient malabsorption (
+People with celiac disease or non-celiac gluten sensitivity must avoid it because it triggers harmful digestive symptoms, such as diarrhea and nutrient malabsorption (

 When shopping for millet, you should still look for a label that certifies it gluten-free to ensure it hasn’t been contaminated with any gluten-containing ingredients.

 Millets are gluten-free grains that are rich in antioxidants, soluble fiber, and protein.
 In particular, it may lower cholesterol and blood sugar levels.

 Despite millet’s multiple health benefits, it also contains antinutrients — compounds that block or reduce your body’s absorption of other nutrients and may lead to deficiencies (

 One of these compounds — phytic acid — interferes with potassium, calcium, iron, zinc, and magnesium uptake.
 However, a person with a balanced diet isn’t likely to experience adverse effects.